Speaker Email Templates

 - NOTE 2: When you copy an event, including its speaker email templates, the From and Reply To fields in Account Settings and the Event Setup Detail are used for the copy.
 Any different addresses on the email templates are ignored for the copy.

-- CAUTION: If you configure From and Reply To addresses for different domains (for example, From: john.smith@certain.com, Reply To: john.smith@yahoo.com), it increases the risk of that email being interpreted as SPAM by some mail servers because the domains do not match.
+- CAUTION: If you configure From and Reply To addresses for different domains, it increases the risk of that email message being interpreted as SPAM by some mail servers, because the From and Reply To address domains do not match.

-- Sendgrid: Certain leverages Sendgrid, which is a cloud-based email infrastructure for transactional email delivery.
+- Certain leverages Sendgrid, which is a cloud-based email infrastructure for transactional email delivery.

-- If you are sending email from an address other than the default event-information@certain.com address, work with your IT department to ensure that Sendgrid's mail servers have been added to your domain's SPF (Sender Policy Framework) records.
-See https://sendgrid.com/docs/Glossary/spf.html for more information.
+- If you are sending email from an address other than the default event-information@certain.com address, we recommend that you work with your IT department to ensure that Sendgrid's mail servers have been added to your domain's SPF (Sender Policy Framework) records.

 - Subject – (Required) The subject line for the email.